 Fertility specialist physicians (Reproductive Endocrinologists) prescribe medications or hormones in order to increase the likelihood of collecting multiple eggs and to control the timing of a patient’s menstrual cycle.
 The patient and her partner may administer these medications on a daily basis within the privacy of their home.
-IVF New England fertility center staff then monitor the patient’s progress by evaluating the number of ovarian follicles in development through vaginal ultrasound and serial blood samples taken at a Reproductive Science Center fertility clinic in Massachusetts, New Hampshire or Rhode Island or one of our recommended monitoring sites.
+IVF New England fertility center staff then monitor the patient’s progress by evaluating the number of ovarian follicles in development through vaginal ultrasound and serial blood samples taken at an IVF New England fertility clinic in Massachusetts, New Hampshire or Rhode Island or one of our recommended monitoring sites.
 A follicle is a sac of fluid in the ovary that may contain an egg (oocyte).
 Your IVF New England fertility doctor determines the number and frequency of these tests.

 Just prior to egg retrieval, a patient takes an additional injectable medication to complete the maturation of the eggs.
 The retrieval is scheduled only if there are an adequate number of follicles ready.

 Each egg retrieval takes place under intravenous conscious sedation at IVF New England in Lexington, MA.
 Licensed anesthesiologists monitor patients.
 While sedated, the IVF New England fertility doctor inserts a probe through the vagina under ultrasound guidance into the ovaries to aspirate (withdraw) follicular fluid from each follicle.
 Not all follicles necessarily contain eggs.
 Following the retrieval, the patient rests in the recovery room under the care of the IVF New England PACU (post anesthesia care unit) nurses and medical assistants to allow effects of the anesthesia to subside.